cjs2094/ENF_extraction_from_images/code_otherFigsRelated_release/README.md

+# Code for generating other figures in the paper

 ## Preparation
 * Please download the video dataset named `'imgs_set.zip'` from the following URL:
 [...](...), upzip, and put it under the directory `./code_otherFigsRelated_release/`